About

 Photo by Brent Matheny

 Motes was fortunate to receive a full ride through Florida School of the Arts, through the Presidential scholarship.
-He has also received a 1,000 dollar scholarship, three times, from the Palatka Art League.
-In June 2019, he was awarded a 4,000 dollar scholarship from Radius Workshop to fund a study abroad trip to Croatia.
-In June 2020, Motes was awarded a grant by the Cultural Council of Greater Jacksonville’s Fill the Void: Artist Relief Funding Campaign.
-In March 2022, Motes’s painting “Study For Emptiness 1” was selected to be exhibited in MOCA’s (Jacksonville) FIFTY: An Alumni Exhibition.
-Motes has shown his work in numerous solo and group shows throughout Florida since 2013.
+He has also received multiple scholarships from the Palatka Art League.
+In June 2019, he was awarded a scholarship from Radius Workshop to fund a study abroad trip to Croatia.
+In 2020, Motes was awarded a grant by the Cultural Council of Greater Jacksonville’s Fill the Void: Artist Relief Funding Campaign.
+His artwork has been shown in numerous exhibitions throughout Florida since 2013, including MOCA Jacksonville, and has been collected across and outside of the state.
+His artwork has appeared in Cleaver Magazine, The Talon Review, and RadX Magazine.
+His poetry has appeared in The West Trade Review.
+His Music has appeared in Folio Weekly and Americana Highways.